 How will COVID19 affect my deputy

-We are pleased to say that at Price Slater Gawne it’s business as usual.
+We are pleased to say that at Price Slater Gawne, it’s business as usual.

 Remote working is the norm for us since we are, and always have been since our establishment 10 years ago, a paperless office.
 This means that all of our solicitors and Court of Protection team can continue to work, ensuring that our client’s finances are managed in their best interests.
 Our sophisticated IT systems and infrastructure have enabled us to make the seamless transition to 100% home working without any disruption or delay to our clients and this has been very important given some of the additional challenges that our clients are encountering.
 We are used to being contactable via mobile phones and using video and telephone conferencing, which has made things easier during these difficult times.
-Furthermore, this means that there will always be continuity and a reliable point of contact for them.
+There will always be continuity and a reliable point of contact for them.

 Court hearings & documents: